- Your Government

 Planning a Special Event on City Property

-If you are planning a special event that will take place on a public street, sidewalk, park or other public place in Bothell, you may need to apply for a special event permit.
-Please read below to identify the requirements for your event:
+Thank you for choosing Bothell as your event destination!
+If you are planning a special event that will take place on a public street, sidewalk, park, or other public areas in Bothell, you may need to apply for a Special Event Permit.
+Please read below to identify the requirements for your event.

 A Special Event Permit is required to use any type of a city owned property when one or more of the following conditions exists (BMC 5.06):